OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 Scheduler
 ================================================================================

-* `#1811 <http://dev.opennebula.org/issues/1811>`_ If more than one scheduled actions fit in a scheduler cycle, the behaviour is unexpected
+* `#1811 <http://dev.opennebula.org/issues/1811>`_ If more than one scheduled actions fit in a scheduler cycle, the behavior is unexpected

 Sunstone
 ================================================================================